JuliusKoronci/phalcon-swagger/README.md

     }
 ```

-Now it is up to you how you get the swagger entry into your di container.
+Now, it is up to you how you get the swagger entry into your di container.
 You can just go and register all the values statically.

-These values are mandatory:
+These values are expected and mandatory:
 - path - a path to your source dir, which should be scanned, ideally ```APP_PATH. '/src'```
 - host - your domain name e.g. my-awesome-api.com
-- schemes <array> - schemes which are supported e.g. http,https
+- schemes [array] - schemes which are supported e.g. http,https(this must be an array)
 - basePath - url base  path e.g. /
 - version - your API version e.g. 0.0.1
 - title - title of your application